AngeloGalav/EncyclopediaSO/README.md

 # A Collection of notes about Operating Systems

-These notes are written in Italian, so from this point on you can skip reading if you dont understand.
+These notes are written in italian, so from this point on you can skip reading if you don't understand.

 ## Cos'è?